 - $65,000 settlement for a New Jersey woman who suffered herniated cervical (neck) discs after a car accident involving an improper left turn.

 - $35,000 settlement for a North Carolina plaintiff who sustained soft tissue injuries in a head-on collision.
-(Note that soft tissue injuries include whiplash, strains, sprains, and contusions.)
+(Soft tissue injuries include whiplash, strains, sprains, and contusions.)

-- $15,000 settlement for a North Carolina woman who was struck by a falling object in a casino premises liability case.
+- $15,000 settlement for a North Carolina woman struck by a falling object in a casino premises liability case.

 Don’t Hesitate To Consult with Us